garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/K-Means Algorithm.md

 ## Potential Fix (in a predictive setting)
 - Assumes you know number of [[cluster(s)]] k
 	- if you don't know, you can define a function which sums up the distances from your [[instance(s)]] from each [[cluster(s)]] to the cluster centre (within cluster variance)
-- [[K-Means Algorithm]] is guaranteed to converge when using Euclidean distance
+- [[k-Means Algorithm]] is guaranteed to converge when using Euclidean distance
 	1. you can forget about all [[instance(s)]] that belong to your [[cluster(s)]].
 Your cluster centroid is like a pillar to your [[cluster(s)]]
 	2. you can compute distances for that new test [[instance(s)]] to all existing [[cluster(s)]] centres, choose the one closest to you in terms of Euclidean distance
 Not all [[Clustering]] algorithms can be applied in a predictive manner to a new test instance, some only work in a valid descriptively only for the data set you have obtained.